-In IPPU sector recalculations were performed in: 2.A.3 Glass Production for 2015 - 2016 due to adjustment of the data of soda ash content in furnace charge; 2.A.4.a Ceramics Production due to adjustment of the data of ceramics according to the data obtained from enterprises; 2.A.4.b Other Uses of Soda Ash for 2015 - 2016 was made due to adjustment of the data of of soda ash content in furnace charge used for glass production; 2.C.1 Iron and Steel production CO2 emissions for 2015 - 2016 due to correction of the data of carbon content in pig iron and coal according to the data obtained from enterprises-producers.
-2.C.2 Ferroalloys production for 2016 due to adjustment of the data of ferroalloys production according to the data obtained from enterprises; 2.D.1 Lubricant Use for the 2016 due to adjustment of the data of lubricants consumption according to the data obtained from State Statistics Service of Ukraine; 2.D.3.b.3 Chemical Products: Production and Processing NMVOC emissions for 2016 due to adjustment of the data of tires production according to the data obtained from State Statistics Service of Ukraine; 2.F.1.d recalculation of HFC-134a, HFC-125 and HFC-143a emissions from transport refrigeration for 2000 - 2016 was made due to adjustment of the data of export, import and usage of HFC and HFC-containing equipment according to the data obtained from enterprises; 2.G.1 Electrical Equipment recalculation of SF6 emissions for 2015 - 2016 due to availability of more accurate data on the amount of SF6 used in production of gas-insulated equipment, in accordance with data obtained from enterprises; 2.G.3 N2O from Product Uses for 2016 due to correction of the data of the number of surgical operations (XO), in accordance with data obtained from the Ministry of Health of Ukraine.
+In IPPU sector recalculations were performed in: 2.A.3 Glass Production emissions for 2017 was made due to adjustment of the data of CaCO3 and MgCO3 content in dolomite content in furnace charge according to the data obtained from enterprises; 2.A.4.a Ceramics Production for 2017 due to adjustment of the data of ceramics production according to the data obtained from enterprises; 2.B.5 Carbide Production and Use for 2015 - 2017 due to adjustment of the data of carbide production according to the data obtained from enterprises; 2.C.1 Iron and Steel production CO2 emissions for 2015 - 2017 due to correction of the data of carbon content in pig iron, coke and coal, as well as pig iron, metal scrap, limestone and dolomite consumption for steel production according to the data obtained from enterprises-producers; 2.F.1.b Transport refrigeration for 2015 - 2017 due to adjustment of the data of export, import and usage of HFC and HFC-containing equipment according to the data obtained from enterprises; 2.F.4 Aerosols for 2016 - 2017 due to adjustment of the data of export, import and usage of HFC according to the data obtained from enterprises; 2.G.1 Electrical equipment for 2015 - 2017 due to availability of more accurate data on the amount of the imported SF6, in accordance with data obtained from enterprises.

-During the NIR preparation recalculations in Agriculture sector have occurred in 3.A Enteric fermentation, 3.B Manure management and 3.D Agricultural soils categories (see Chapters 5.2.5, 5.3.5 and 5.5.5).
+During the NIR preparation recalculations in Agriculture sector have occurred in 3.A Enteric fermentation, 3.B Manure management, 3.D Agricultural soils categories and 3.H Urea Application (see Chapters 5.2.5, 5.3.5, 5.5.5 and 5.9.5).
 There are several reasons for recalculations in these categories: